ortus-boxlang/boxlang-docs/language/threading.md

 #### Thread Attributes Scope

 The thread body executes in isolation, but sometimes you need to be able to pass certain data that the thread body cannot access.
 In this case, we will pass them via the `thread` construct as a name-value pair.
-The Boxlang engine will then place those in the thread's `attributes` scope so they can be used for the life of the thread.
+The BoxLang engine will then place those in the thread's `attributes` scope so they can be used for the life of the thread.

 **WARNING**